This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-Usually I recommend wearing your bulkiest clothing to save room in your suitcase, but since it’s such a long flight to South Africa, comfort is more important.
+Comfort is important on such a long flight!
 I love pants with an elastic waistband and layers on top so you can adjust to aircraft cabin temperatures.
-Compression socks are important and throw on a pair of sneakers or other walking shoes that you’ll use throughout the trip.
+Compression socks are important for your health.
+Finish it off with a pair of sneakers or other walking shoes that you’ll use throughout the trip.

 - 2 pairs cargo shorts or similar